alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 $ sudo useradd -G wheel deploy
 {% endhighlight %}

 Where `deploy` is the username of our new user.
-Finally, we'll install a few dependencies for later.
+Finally, we’ll install a few dependencies for later.

 {% highlight bash %}
 $ sudo apt-get -y install curl git-core python-software-properties build-essential zlib1g-dev libssl-dev libreadline-gplv2-dev libcurl4-openssl-dev